Jump to a Section

 3. Goalkeeper may not punt or drop-kick the ball.

 1. NO SLIDING (automatic yellow card).
-Sliding will be defined as anything other than the feet touching the ground.
-Note that a player may only go to ground to play a ball if no opponent is within 5-6 yards of the player.
+Sliding will be defined as anything other than the feet touching the ground during an intentional sliding play with an opposing player within playing distance (5-6 yards).
+Players are allowed to go to the ground to play the ball in all other situations.

 2. NO TWO-FOOTED TACKLES (automatic red card).